Ashika0318/Learning_Notes/information.md

 4) Give a commit message and commit the change.
 5) Push the change to remote.

+# Command Prompt / Powershell Keywords

+- `cd ..` - Go to a previous folder.
+- `cd folderName` - go to the provided folder.

 # HTML

 1) To comment something